Stianlyng/Firefox-Micro/README.md

 # Firefox-Micro

-The most minimal Firefox experience possible.
+The most minimal and decluttering Firefox experience possible.

+Made with as few lines of css as possible, with a goal of staying futureproof.

 ![](https://github.com/Stianlyng/Firefox-Micro/blob/main/preview.png?raw=true)